 - You want the coating on the pecans to be totally dry when the pecans come out of the oven.
 If the coating is not totally dry, however, reduce the oven heat to 300°F and bake for an additional five to ten minutes.

-If you’re interested in other holiday treats starring pecans, look no further:
+If you’re interested in other Mardi Gras treats, look no further:

 Recipe